serpawatwit/-dsFinal/README.md

 ## Introduction

 The objective this project is to analyze the prices of cars sold by car Dekho and determine how the price of a vehicle relates to the features and statistics of a vehicle.
-My teammate and I were interested in seeing how factors such as year made, km driven, fuel, seller, transmission and owner impact the price of a car you buy.
+My teammate and I were interested in seeing how factors such as year made, km driven, fuel, seller, transmission, and owner impact the price of a car you buy.
 Our goal was to deploy our findings to an app, but due to limited time, and balancing other projects on top of this one, that goal was sadly slightly out of reach.
 Although, this motivation was inspired by the [pycaret post](https://towardsdatascience.com/build-and-deploy-machine-learning-web-app-using-pycaret-and-streamlit-28883a569104)[1].

-As briefly mentioned above, this project was inspired by our curiosity of how second hand vehicles are priced.
-Both members of our team have an interest in cars and thought this would be a project that would maintain our interest and possibly prove useful when buying a car post graduation.
-To analyze my dataset, I'll be utilizing numpy/panda and scikit.
+As briefly mentioned above, this project was inspired by our curiosity of how secondhand vehicles are priced.
+Both members of our team have an interest in cars and thought this would be a project that would maintain our interest and possibly prove useful when buying a car post-graduation.
+To analyze our dataset, we will be utilizing NumPy/panda and scikit.

 ## Selection of Data

 The model processing and training were conducted using a Jupyter Notebook and are available [here](https://github.com/serpawatwit/-dsFinal/blob/main/Car%20Data.ipynb).
-The dataset we utilized was obatained through Kaggle.
+The dataset we utilized was obtained through Kaggle.
 The link to the owner of this dataset is [here](https://www.kaggle.com/nehalbirla/vehicle-dataset-from-cardekho)[2].

-This dataset consists of 4,340 entries that consist of the cars that are currently listed on the cardekho's website.
+This dataset consists of 4,340 entries that consist of the cars that are currently listed on the car Dekho’s website.
 Each data point also resides within 8 columns.
-These columns are; Name, Year, Selling_Price, Km_driven, Fuel, Seller_Type, Transmission and Owner.
-If you wish to see the website that the cars within this dataset are found click [here](https://www.cardekho.com/)[3].
+These columns are Name, Year, Selling_Price, Km_driven, Fuel, Seller_Type, Transmission and Owner.
+If you wish to see the website that the cars within this dataset are found, click [here](https://www.cardekho.com/)[3].

 The dataset .csv file can be found online at [git](https://github.com/serpawatwit/-dsFinal/blob/main/CAR%20DETAILS%20FROM%20CAR%20DEKHO.csv) as well.